BETA PHOTO: Overview of trails (orange), Brewer Buttress locat...

 A distinctive ledge system on Castle Mountain, called Goat plateau, splits the upper and lower cliffs.
 A tiny and novel hut on Goat plateau provides quick access to the climbs on the upper cliffs.
 See the alpine club for reservations.

-Though there are many climbing routes on Castle Mountain,by far the most popular are Brewer Buttress and the south face of Eisenhower Tower, both on the upper cliffs.
+Though there are many climbing routes on Castle Mountain,by far the most popular are Brewer Buttress and the south east face of Eisenhower Tower, both on the upper cliffs.
 I recommend purchasing the excellent guidebook for additional beta on rock-climbing routes in the Banff/Lake Louise area, including routes on Castle Mountain.

 Depending on the route chosen, there are two approaches to the upper cliffs.